alfaloo/tp/docs/DeveloperGuide.md

 * Step 7.
 The `execute` method in `editCommand` also iterates through the `ObservableList<Appointments>` and retrieves all appointments that have the person to be edited, and calls the `setDoctorNric` or `setPatientNric` methods to update all relevant appointments related to the patient or doctor.
 * Step 8.
 Success message gets printed onto the results display to notify user.

-The sequence diagram below closely describes the interaction between the various components during the execution of the `DeleteCommand`.
+The sequence diagram below closely describes the interaction between the various components during the execution of the `EditCommand`.

 <img src="images/EditPersonSequenceDiagram.png" width="800" />